Suraj7897/Basket---A-food-app/README.md

 flutter run
 Contributing 🤝
 We welcome contributions to enhance the Basket app!
 If you'd like to contribute, please fork the repo, create a new branch, make your changes, and submit a pull request.

+Acknowledgements 🙏
+Flutter and Dart for providing the excellent tools for mobile development.
+MongoDB for seamless database management.
+Stripe and PayPal for easy and secure payments.